 The acceptable body fat % for women is higher than men because of childbearing and other hormonal functions.

-John currently has a decent amount of muscle since he plays recreational sports, but years of bad food decisions and a lack of a consistent workout routine has created a thick layer of body fat over his muscle.
+However, after years of bad food decisions, and the lack of a consistent workout routine, he has created a thick layer of body fat over his muscle.

-Based on a current body fat of 30%, John calculated his current body composition as follows.
+Based on a current body fat percentage of 30%, John calculated his current body composition as follows.

 Check out my new FREE 7 Day Live Lean Starter Guide.

 This Live Lean starter guide takes away all the confusion with your diet and workouts, as it gives you the exact meal plan and video cooking lessons you need to Live Lean, without being a slave in the kitchen.

 It also includes a free 7 day workout program.